SAP/spartacus-docs/_pages/dev/session-management.md

 ## Security of Hybris OAuth client

 **Important!** Client credentials flow is needed for some OCC requests (as mentioned in chapter above) and that require enabling this flow in your OAuth client.
-Token received with this flow can be used for querying/modifying any user data when you would grant too much permissions (role) for client.
-Normally "ROLE_CLIENT" should be used with spartacus.
-Don't ever use "ROLE_TRUSTED_CLIENT" with spartacus OAuth client.
-It would make your storefront vulnerable for variety of attacks (eg. user impersonation, data theft).
+You should always use "ROLE_CLIENT" with spartacus OAuth client.
+You should never use "ROLE_TRUSTED_CLIENT" with Spartacus, as it would compromise the security of your application to a huge extent.

 ## User Authentication